§ 28–3851. Definitions.

 (B) Electronic notice, if the customer has consented to receipt of electronic notice consistent with the provisions regarding electronic records and signatures set forth in the Electronic Signatures in Global and National Commerce Act, approved June 30, 2000 (114 Stat.
 641; 15 U.S.C. § 7001); or

-(C)(i) Substitute notice, if the person or business demonstrates that the cost of providing notice to persons subject to this subchapter would exceed $50,000, that the number of persons to receive notice under this subchapter exceeds 100,000, or that the person or business does not have sufficient contact information.
+(C)(i) Substitute notice, if the person or entity demonstrates that the cost of providing notice to persons subject to this subchapter would exceed $50,000, that the number of persons to receive notice under this subchapter exceeds 100,000, or that the person or entity does not have sufficient contact information.

 (ii) Substitute notice shall consist of all of the following:

-(I) E-mail notice when the person or business has an e-mail address for the subject persons;
+(I) E-mail notice when the person or entity has an e-mail address for the subject persons;

-(II) Conspicuous posting of the notice on the website page of the person or business if the person or business maintains one; and
+(II) Conspicuous posting of the notice on the website page of the person or entity if the person or entity maintains one; and

 (III) Notice to major local and, if applicable, national media.